Home / Facilities / Ships of Opportunity / Fishing Vessels as Ships of Opportunity

 Why it’s important

-In the long term, the data will help our understanding of the changing marine environment and its impact on fish distribution and abundance, as well as provide oceanographers with quality-controlled data on an unprecedented scale for ground-truthing coastal models and to improve analysis and forecasts of oceanic conditions.
+In the long term, the data will help our understanding of the changing marine environment and its impact on life in/around the oceans.
+It will also provide oceanographers with quality-controlled data on an unprecedented scale for ground-truthing coastal models and to improve analysis and forecasts of oceanic conditions.

 Useful Information